Use holds to preserve data indefinitely to meet legal or preservation obligations.

-- Choose the type of hold: Mail.
+- Choose the type of hold: Drive.

 - Use the drop-down list to apply the hold to either individual accounts or to an entire organizational unit:

-- Organization—choose an organizational unit from the drop-down list.
+- Organization—Choose an organizational unit from the drop-down list.

 - Click Save to create the hold.

-Modify an existing hold on Gmail
+Modify an existing hold on Drive

 You can change some of the criteria of a hold.
 However, you can't change the data type.